 Walk in on the ground floor, head up the stairs, and the lobby wows as its 20 ft. stenciled plaster carved ceiling comes into view.
 The Terrazzo floors and crystal chandeliers are all original to 1924.

-The mural behind the reception desk, formerly covered up with mirrors, is now a focal point at check in.
-Painted by SU Art Professor, Carl Roters in 1949, the mural depicts 100 years of Syracuse history from Native American to the salt mining industry.
-It could well be mistaken for a WPA piece.
-Roters was also responsible for the artwork in the ceiling.
-A fun activity, say the staff here, is to look for his face in the floral renderings above you.
+A mural behind the reception desk, formerly covered up with mirrors, is now a focal point as you wait to check in.
+Depicting the first 100 years of Syracuse history, from the Native Americans to the salt mining industry, the mural, painted by SU Art Professor, Carl Roters in 1949, could be mistaken for a WPA piece.
+Roters was also responsible for the artwork in the ceiling – and a fun activity, say the staff here, is to look for his face in the floral renderings above you.

 Rooms at Marriott Syracuse Downtown

-Most of the 261 rooms have been renovated to modern aesthetics and luxury standards.
-But in one way they hark back to the 1920’s.
-The hollow bulbous “Coffin Doors” – with interior compartments that allowed guests to leave laundry for cleaning – have been reinstalled.
-(Although, of course, they are no longer necessary).
-Rooms dressed in Stickley furniture are cozy and elegant in white and green-gold, feature beds so comfy, you can easily miss your alarm.
+Most of the 261 rooms have been renovated to modern aesthetics and luxury standards, but in one way hark back to the 1920’s.
+The hollow bulbous “Coffin Doors” – with interior compartments that allowed guests to leave laundry for cleaning – have been reinstalled (though are no longer necessary).
+Rooms dressed in Stickley furniture are cozy and elegant in white and green-gold, with, of course, beds so comfy you can easily miss your alarm.